-We’re almost six years and three operating systems far from the release of Windows 7.
-Six years is a huge period in technology, and Windows is not different.
-In these six years Microsoft changed a lot of built-in features of Windows, and in this article, we’re going to present you the most notable ones.
+We’re almost nine years and many new Windows 10 operating systems far from the release of Windows 7.
+Nine years is a huge period in technology, and Windows is no different.
+In these nine years, Microsoft changed a lot of built-in features of Windows, and in this article, we’re going to present you the most notable ones.

 Windows Media Center

 Microsoft’s Windows Media Center was short living idea, as it was available only in Windows 7.
 It wasn’t completely removed from Windows 8, because users had an option of buying it.
 And it looks like it won’t make its return in Windows 10, because this feature isn’t available at all in Windows 10 Technical Preview builds and final Windows 10 versions.

 But if you’re really missing this Windows feature, you could bring it back by performing a couple of tweaks, but it’s not recommended, because installing Windows Media Center on Windows 10 Technical Preview will prevent you from receiving future updates and builds.